nnbuainain/database_inpa_crg/README.md

 ## Current stage

-We are currently at the second stage, developing the project to migrate the data to the new database.
+We are currently at the third stage, developing the project to migrate the data to the new database.

+* The bird database is already available for consultation in SQL formating!
+The Solicita table which records samples loans is not available yet.